 Your cat needs to have boxes in her living spaces (your living room, bathroom, and bedrooms) for scent security and ease of use, especially if she’s older.

-The good news is there are stylish boxes and furniture made now to fit the decorating senses of cat owners while giving cats a place to go.
+The good news is there are now stylish boxes and furniture enclosures made to fit the decorating senses of cat owners while giving cats a place to go.

 The bad news is cat behaviorists are finding that many cats don’t like them because they violate requirements for comfortable, secure use… namely, too small, enclosed, smelly and have no escape routes.